Paying Your Lawyer

 6. The costs of notary public services or commissioning your signature are

-7. Will, Power of Attorney for Personal Care, and Power of Attorney for Property: $450 plus HST, including all meetings necessary to answer your questions, discuss your circumstances, and receive instructions.
-For a couple (2 separate Wills, Powers of Attorney for Personal Care and Powers of Attorney for Property), there is a discounted price of 825$ plus HST.
+7. Will, and two separate Powers of Attorney for: 1) Power of Attorney for Personal Care, and 2) Power of Attorney for Property: $500 plus HST, including all meetings necessary to answer your questions, discuss your circumstances, and receive instructions.
+Additional fees may apply for more complex wills.

 Costs of drafting the documents that need notarization vary based on the time spent.